adeoke/simple_rest_api/README.md

 Vagrant is really just an API for a hypervisor, the type 2 hypervisor of choice I'm using is VirtualBox, why, well its free.
 You can use others if you want (hyperv, parallels, etc).

+Just for reference, Vagrant, VirtualBox, Pipenv and Invoke can all be ignored, if you want.
+I use them just as it's my preferred way of working.

 Any further setup instructions will be included here as this project unfolds.